shakfu/sk-engines/docs/engine-ideas.md

 **Why it fits.** Reuses two existing platform investments: the step-sequencer pad layer and the transport tick subscription.
 The VA filter's self-oscillating resonance is the headline control.
 CV/MIDI in for live playing when the sequencer is off.

-**DSP.** vafilters Moog/Diode ladder (Faust-derived, in nanodsp) or DaisySP `MoogLadder`/`Svf`; PolyBLEP or DaisySP oscillators for the alias-free saw/square; DaisySP `Adsr`.
+**DSP.** [vafilters](https://github.com/shakfu/nanodsp/tree/main/thirdparty/vafilters) Moog/Diode ladder (Faust-derived, wrapped in nanodsp) or DaisySP `MoogLadder`/`Svf`; PolyBLEP or DaisySP oscillators for the alias-free saw/square; DaisySP `Adsr`.
 All per-sample-cheap; the only watch-item is the ladder's oversampling if you want clean high resonance.

 **Control map (per deck).**